apollographql/runtime-testing-framework/crates/rtf-cli/help.md

 ###### **Subcommands:**

 * `run` — Validate and run a test plan
-* `resolve` — Resolve a test plan using provided values, outputting the resulting config to stdout
+* `template` — Template a test plan using provided values, outputting the resulting config to stdout